joaothomazlemos/page-flip-detector/README.md

 Success Metrics:

 Evaluate model performance based on F1 score, the higher the better.

 # Project Development

+# Highlights

+* Created a custom earlystopping class to save the best checkpoints weitghs states.
+* Created custom model with nn class from Pytorch
+* Used transfer learning technique with the light model of mobile Net v2
+* Achieved best results with the custom model over the mobile net

 # Image Classification with PyTorch